 - From Rethymno: 173 km, 2 h 30 m

-About Ierapetra, things to do in Eastern Crete
+Things to do in Ierapetra, East Crete

 Ierapetra is an important town on the southeast coast of Crete.
 You can reach Ierapetra driving west from Sitia, or south both from Heraklion or Agios Nikolaos.